-Spontaneous Resorption of Herniated Discs
+Spontaneous Resorption Of Herniated Disc

-It has been documented by MRI and CT scans that large discal herniations can regress at a great extent in a time period of ranging between 6months to a year. (see image for an example of a MRI scan that shows a disc bulging between the spinal vertebra, L4 and L5).
+It has been documented by MRI and CT scans that large discal herniations can regress to a great extent in a time period ranging between 6months to a year.
+(See image for an example of an MRI scan that shows a disc bulging between the spinal vertebra, L4 and L5).

-Hypothesis for Disc Resorption
+Hypothesis For Herniated Disc Resorption

 The exact mechanism for spontaneous disc resorption is currently unclear.
 There are various hypotheses.
 The first hypothesis is the retraction of the disc herniation back into the intervertebral space.

 The second hypothesis is based on the concept of dehydration.
 The assumption here is that the disc shrinks with the loss of water content of the herniated disc material.